< back to all Color Science Essentials

 The interaction between these components defines the color sensation an observer experiences, which can be mathematically represented through the CIE Tristimulus Values.
 These values are computed using data from standard illuminants (like D65, A, F2), the object’s spectrophotometric measurement, and standard observer data (1931 2° or 1964 10°).

-Difference Between Metamerism and Color Constancy
+Difference Between Metamerism and Color Inconstancy

 Metamerism in Practice